iv4xr-project/iv4xr-mbt/README.md

 - $progress switches on or off the progress bar during the search phase, default=true

 # Sut configuration
-The random EFSM generator has four parameters that can be changed to define the structure of the model:
+The random EFSM generator has five parameters that can be changed to define the structure of the model:
 - LR_mean_buttons: mean number of buttons in a room
 - LR_n_buttons: total number of buttons in the level
 - LR_n_doors: number of doors in the level
 - LR_seed: random seed for level generation
+- LR_n_goalFlags: number of goal flags in the level

 Predefined $sut corresponds to the following parameters:
 - labrecruits.random_simple: LR_mean_buttons = 0.5, LR_n_buttons = 5,